HackYourFuture/React/week3/practice-exercises/01-copy-to-clipboard/README.md

 Extra:

-- Could we make and return else from this hook?
+- Could we make and return something else from this hook?
 Perhaps something to indicate the user has copied to clipboard?
 - Could we do anything to ensure the data type is valid?
 What if users are inputting letters into a phone number field?